kamalu-chioma/kamalu-chioma/README.md

 - 🙃 I like to play around with Python and JS.
 I'm not necessarily limited to DS related programming.

-- ⚡ Fun fact: I do vector illustratons, graphic designs and I am a local fitness trainer.
+- ⚡ Fun fact: I do vector illustratons, graphic designs, and I am a local fitness trainer.

 <h3 align="left">My Languages and Tools: (Does not include all my competencies)</h3>